ihsynzd14/ihsynzd14/README.md

 ### 🚀 About Me

-- 🎓 Digital Humanities student
+- 🎓 Data Science and Business Informatics Student
 - 💡 Focusing on both Front-End and Back-End development
 - 🌱 Always learning and improving my skills
 - 🎯 Goal: Contribute to technology-advancing projects that benefit the world